mramshaw/Microservices/README.md

 The reason why this is a big deal is that any build-breaking issues delay the overall release - _EVERYONE_ is blocked until the build is fixed (which is why advance warning of these issues is so important - and also why Microservices are so critical for larger codebases {more on this further down}).
 Anyone who has ever worked at a start-up where funding depended on meeting release targets will know how critical it is to be able to release in a timely fashion.

-Once __CI__ is nailed down, the next step is generally some form of automated integration testing followed by __CD__ (Continuous Deployment) - usually aimed towards a staging area (the actual roll-out to production probably still happens according to a release cycle at this point - generally because it requires full documentation).
+Once __CI__ is nailed down, the next step is generally some form of automated integration testing followed by __CD__ (Continuous Delivery or Continuous Deployment) - usually aimed towards a staging area (in the case of Continuous Delivery the actual roll-out to production probably still happens according to a release cycle at this point - generally because it requires full documentation, while in the case of Continuous Deployment the roll-out will be to production but possibly __feature-flagged__).

+[Continuous Deployment means what it says, in that code is continuously deployed to production.
+But perhaps Continuous Delivery might more correctly be called Continuously Deployable, in that it is not continuously deployed to production (generally this requires a human decision) ___but could be___.]

 - [The monolith](#the-monolith)
 - [Slicing and dicing](#slicing-and-dicing)